 Is the scorching summer heat not letting you get a good night’s sleep?
 Even worse, is your room on the second floor and your AC is not cooling upstairs?

-A hot second floor is a common problem during the summers.
+A hot second floor is a common problem during the summer.
 You may have noticed that your air conditioner upstairs is not cooling as effectively as it is downstairs.

 It can be really frustrating, especially when the temperature goes beyond 85F.
 However, there is no need to shift to the first floor yet.
 There are a lot of things you can do to keep your upstairs cool.